Kanhai

 Kanhai is a midsize village near Sushant Lok.
 It lies in Gurgaon mandal of Gurgaon District in the state of Haryana.
 It lies near Ardee city, sector 45, sector 44 and Sushant lok.
 Shri Mati Saroj Yadav is the village head (sarpanch).
 It has a population of about 12 thousand persons living in around 1140 households.

 History

 The village is as old as Mahabharat times.
 Guru Draonacharya used to give teaching in this village.
-Lord Shree Krishna also stayed in Kanhai for some time.
-It got its name from Krishna as "Kanhaiya" later corrupted to Kanhai.
+Krishna also stayed in Kanhai for some time.
+It got its name from Krishna as "Kanhaiya", later corrupted to Kanhai.

 Kanhai serves as a residential hub for servants and students who work in nearby different companies.

-Kanhai also have the biggest church of Gurgaon called the Church of immaculate Conception and also have the Head office of electricity office of DHBVN.
+Kanhai also has the biggest church of Gurgaon called the Church of Immaculate Conception, and also has the head office of the electricity company of DHBVN.